 The exact cause has not yet been identified, but several factors have been taken into consideration as potential culprits.
 It has been suggested that BA is not inherited from the parents, however, possible triggers include infections after birth (e.g., CMV), exposure to toxic substances, gene mutations, autoimmune dysfunction, and faulty embryogenesis.
 BA has a predilection in premature babies, females, and infants of African American or Asian descent.

-Named after the surgeon who invented it, the Kasai procedure is the first line option for treating biliary atresia.
+Named after the surgeon who invented it, the Kasai procedure is the first-line option for treating biliary atresia.
 It is an operation that results in a hepato-porto-enterostomy.
 The pediatric surgeon first removes the damaged bile ducts from the infant and then uses a loop from the intestines to replace the bile ducts.
 This procedure allows for the bile to flow directly from the liver to the small intestine.
 Thus, the attached segment of the intestine functions as the newextrahepatic bile duct system.
-Complications after the procedure include ascites (fluid build up in the abdomen), bacterial infection of the bile ducts, and portal hypertension if there is liver damage.
+Complications after the procedure include ascites (fluid build-up in the abdomen), a bacterial infection of the bile ducts, and portal hypertension if there is liver damage.

 The Kasai procedure is not curative; however, it corrects many of the symptoms caused by the atresia.
 Infants who fail to receive this surgical intervention, unfortunately, rarely live past their second birthday.
 Moreover, the procedure is mostly only effective in infants younger than the age of 3 months.
 This is because these infants are less likely to have developed irreparable liver damage.
 Infants who already have irreparable liver damage or those who have undergone the Kasai treatment unsuccessfully require liver transplants, which are definitively curative.